Alaska-class oil tanker

-The Alaska-class oil tanker is a class of VLCC tankers built by National Steel and Shipbuilding Company, San Diego.
-The tankers are double-hulled as mandated by the Oil Pollution Act of 1990, and will replace the existing fleet used by BP in the Alaskan area.
+The Alaska-class is a class of VLCC tankers built by National Steel and Shipbuilding Company, San Diego between 2004 and 2006.
+The tankers are double-hulled as mandated by the Oil Pollution Act of 1990, and replaced the older fleet used by BP in the Alaskan area.
+They are currently the largest American-flagged ships by cargo capacity and full-load displacement, and the largest Jones Act-compliant ships by any metric.